Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-12-27-third-post.md

   <br>

 In the following I show the definition of some transformers for the BERT model, and then for the meta-data based model (which uses the Random Forest
 Classifier).
-Then, I show how to integrate these transformers into a pipeline to which I add the machine learning model itself (The classifier).
+Then, I show how to integrate these transformers into a pipeline to which I add the machine learning model itself (the classifier).
 Finally, I show how to combine the two pipelines into a single one with the stacking technique I have presented in a previous section.
 You will find all the details in my [Jupyter Notebook]().